 The wellbeing of our community continues to guide our decision-making, and our staff and faculty have been hard at work ensuring that when we come back together next month, our COCA family will be able to connect, learn, and create in a safe and welcoming environment.

-Please read the information below to learn more about our Summer 2020 policies.
+Please read the information below to learn more about our Fall 2020 policies:

 Before You Visit the Campus: